ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7aio.rst

 Pinout
 ======

-The KakuteF7 comes in two varients with the primary difference being the AIO (All-In-One) board employs current sensor and provides power distribution in each of the four corners.
+The KakuteF7 comes in two variants with the primary difference being the AIO (All-In-One) board employs current sensor and provides power distribution in each of the four corners.
 Both variants include a 5-volt regulator rated for 2 amps, OSD, vibration-isolated IMU, etc.

 **Kakute F7 AIO**